ChrFrohn/MSTeams-PhoneNumberMgmt/README.md

 ##### Power BI report

 The reports display insight in to how the phone numbers are assigned.

+#### To-do / Bug fixes:
+*